ConcessionValid for Health Care Card, Pension Card, Veterans Affairs Card, Student Card$10

 Children under 12FREE

-Welcome Wednesdays*Free for residents of postcodes 3777 and 3775, students, pensioners and concession card holders*FREE
+Welcome Wednesdays*Free for local residents of postcode 3777 and 3775, concession card holders and students (*not including tour fees)*FREE

 Volunteer Guide Tours